Revealing Multimodal Causality with Large Language Models: Multimodal Causal Discovery

 \subsection{Causal Structure Discovery}

-With the identified factors $\mathbf{V}^{(t)}$ and their annotated values in $\mathcal{D}_S^{(t)}$, we adopt a statistical CD method $\mathcal{C}$ (e.g., FCI or PC~\cite{Spirtes2000Causation}) to infer the causal structure into a causal graph:
+With the identified factors $\mathbf{V}^{(t)}$ and their annotated values in $\mathcal{D}_{\rm S}^{(t)}$, we adopt a statistical CD method $\mathcal{C}$ (e.g., FCI or PC~\cite{Spirtes2000Causation}) to infer the causal structure into a causal graph:

 Given the potential presence of unobserved confounders in real-world scenarios, algorithms robust to latent variables, such as FCI algorithm~\cite{Spirtes2000Causation} or its variants (e.g., RFCI~\cite{Colombo2012Learning}), are particularly relevant.
-In this work, we instantiate our framework with the FCI algorithm.
-However, it can be easily adapted with other algorithms~\cite{Spirtes2000Causation} for different causal assumptions.
+In this work, we instantiate our framework with the standard FCI algorithm.
+However, it can be easily adapted with other algorithms~\cite{Spirtes2000Causation} for different causal assumptions and data types \cite{DBLP:conf/nips/GaoNGSHLZB22}.

 While statistical methods provide a principled foundation for structure learning, they rely solely on observational data and thus struggle to address ambiguities~\cite{Kiciman2023Causal}.
 This motivates the need for integrating additional knowledge and reasoning capabilities to refine the discovered structure.